Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Budget-Constrained MinCut Problem

 The regularization term is not included in this expression.

 The fundamental challenge in applying Pauli Correlation Encoding (PCE) to constrained cut problems stems from its inherently non-binary nature.
 Algorithms such as the Quantum Approximate Optimization Algorithm (QAOA) are intrinsically tailored to binary optimization, as their solutions are obtained through qubit measurements that naturally yield binary outcomes in the computational basis, resulting in a bitstring representation of the solution.
-In an ideal setting, PCE would exhibit analogous behavior with the sign function, however, in practice, the sign function is relaxed to $\tanh({\cdot})$, allowing the encoded variables to take continuous values in the interval $\left[-1,1\right]$ rather than being restricted to the discrete set $\{-1,1\}$.
+In an ideal setting, PCE would exhibit an analogous behavior with the sign function, however, in practice, the sign function is relaxed to $\tanh({\cdot})$, allowing the encoded variables to take continuous values in the interval $\left[-1,1\right]$ rather than being restricted to the discrete set $\{-1,1\}$.

 This relaxation gives rise to two critical consequences.
 First, the cut-value term in the loss function is minimized over a continuous domain.
 As a result, configurations of the variables with decimal values can yield lower loss values than any valid binary configuration, potentially leading to incorrect cut assignments once the solution is discretized.
-Second, constraint terms may fail to be satisfied, giving solutions which effectly minimizes the quantity in the real domain, but however, it may does not satisfy the propper condition.
+Second, the constraint term may fail to be satisfied: the optimizer can find a configuration that minimizes the penalty over the real domain while not satisfying the proper integer condition.
 In fact, for a fixed value of $c$, the constraint defined in Eq.~\ref{eq: pce mincut with constraint} is fulfilled when the sum of the $\tanh{(\alpha\langle\Pi_i\rangle)}$ variables equals $n - 2c$.
-In the binary case, where $\tanh{(\alpha\langle\Pi_i\rangle)} \in {-1,1}$, this condition guarantees that exactly $c$ nodes are assigned to one side of the cut.
+In the binary case, where $\tanh{(\alpha\langle\Pi_i\rangle)} \in \{-1,1\}$, this condition guarantees that exactly $c$ nodes are assigned to one side of the cut.
 In the continuous regime, however, this equality is generally not enforced: instead, the optimizer seeks a real-valued configuration that minimizes the constraint penalty, which does not necessarily correspond to selecting precisely $c$ nodes.

 In this paper we will analyze and address this problematic, by using the PCE on the budget-constrained MinCut problems, where the cut must satisfy a global constraint on the number of nodes assigned to each partition.